korito1416/ClimateSocialPolicy/Appendix.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To mitigate the inherent instability of the non-linear HJB, we add a
-false transcient (time) dimension and solve it until convergence.
+false transient (time) dimension and solve it until convergence.
 And
-the new HJB equation is as
+the new HJB equation is

 .. math::